mitll/graph-qube/README.md

 # MIT Lincoln Laboratory Graph QuBE

-This project provides a tool to enable efficient pattern-of-behavior search in data containing entities transacting over time.
+This project contains the source for MIT-LL Graph QuBE, a tool to enable efficient pattern-of-behavior search in data containing entities transacting over time.

-From the user's point-of-view, this tools helps to answer the basic question: "If I have an interesting pattern of behavior between some entities-of-interest, can I look through all my data to find other such examples of this type of behavior?"
+This tool helps to answer the basic question: "If I have an interesting pattern of behavior between some entities-of-interest, can I look through all my data to find other such examples of this type of behavior?"
+Having such a "pattern of behavior" search capability could support many tasks such as situational awareness and decision support.

+Developing technology for pattern-of-behavior search in large, transactional data sets, is a challenging task for both the commercial and academic communities.
+MIT-LL Graph QuBE marries the strengths of approaches from both these communties to develop an efficient two-stage system for pattern search on transactional data.

 Links to the appropriate documentation are given below:

 ## System Description

 The following links give an overview of the underlying technology used by the Graph QuBE system.
-These documents provide some context on how this technology works as well as some context as to how it compares to other similar technologies.
+These documents provide both technical details as well as some context as to how it compares to other similar technologies.

 [MIT-LL Graph QuBE Executive Summary] (doc/papers/MITLL_GraphQuBE_ExecutiveSummary.pdf)